 Also, do note that if you plan to enjoy water sports or beach activities, do not visit from November to March.
 This is monsoon season.

-We have covered some of them in the Things To See In Kuala Lumpur, so far.
+We have covered some of them in the Things To Do In Kuala Lumpur section, so far.
 We have plans to visit more amazing attractions in Malaysia, and will share them with you soon.